logicmoo/NomicMU/README.md

 [07:57] <dmiles> called the limbic system
-[07:58] <dmiles> sometimes will induce crying and guilt based on specific EventCalc laws we broke [07:59] <dmiles> (well it isn't always us that broke them.. but the environment can break them) [07:59] <dmiles> we monkeys btw are very likely using a NN.. but not god [08:00] <dmiles> (the god that makes us think)
+[07:58] <dmiles> sometimes will induce crying and guilt based on specific EventCalc laws we broke [07:59] <dmiles> (well it isn't always us that broke them.. but the environment can break them) [07:59] <dmiles> Our monkey-minds btw are likely to use connectist/NN AI.. but not our god-mind [08:00] <dmiles> (the god that makes us think)
 [08:00] <dmiles> even apes have the same monkey-mind and the god-mind [08:01] <dmiles> as i imply so do birds and spiders